ueqri/vis4mesh/README.md

 # Vis4Mesh Visualization Tool

-Vis4Mesh tool is designed especially for Network-on-Chip(NoC) traffic research in [Akita project](https://gitlab.com/akita), also able to use in other network visualization tasks.
+Vis4Mesh tool is designed especially for Network-on-Chip(NoC) traffic research in [Akita project](https://gitlab.com/akita), also capable to use in other network to visualize the topology and traffics.

+**Notice: This project is still under development, some of the features are not solid.
+We would update the documents after a new milestone.**

 ## Motivation